 When Mail or Messages is open, the Touch Bar will offer Quick Type options to help you write an email or message faster, format the text, and present you with emojis that you can scroll through using your finger.

-Within Mail, Touch Bar will show options including composing a message, replying and flagging, as well as selecting trash or moving a particular email to a specific folder.
+Within Mail, Touch Bar will show options including composing a message, replying and flagging, as well as selecting delete or moving a particular email to a specific folder.

 Touch Bar also offers support for reactions in Messages, so you can give a quick thumbs up to an iMessage using the Touch Bar, for example.